mjmarra/mjmarra/README.md

 ## 💻  About Me
 I'm a Full Stack Developer and a Certified Translator from Uruguay.
-I attended a Coding Bootcamp in 2020 and I've been working as a Full Stack Developer Jr since then.
+I attended a Coding Bootcamp in 2020 and I've been working as a Full Stack Developer since then.
 I'm particularly passionate about FrontEnd development.

 Bootcamp Final Project: https://electro-hack.netlify.app/